 Generational differences in the workplace need not be as confusing as they sound.
 Our HR guide to Generations A to Z will shed light on how each fits into your organization.

-This can be challenging for managers who are trying to motivate employees.
-Each generation wants something different from the workplace.
-It’s your job as an HR pro to empower managers to develop strategies to engage employees of all different ages to keep them motivated and happy.
+Typically, work is one place where all generations come together.
+From boomers to Gen Z, people of all ages collaborate within teams and on projects.
+Navigating generational differences in the workplace can be challenging for managers trying to increase employee motivation, morale, and productivity.
+This is because each generation tends to want something different from the workplace.
+It’s your job as an HR pro to empower managers to develop strategies that engage employees of all different ages to keep them motivated and happy.

-First, let’s explore the different generations in today’s workforce.
+Let’s explore some of the nuances and distinctions among different generations in today’s workforce.

 What are the different generations in today’s workforce?

 Today’s workforce is made up of 4 distinct generations.

 - Baby boomers are the eldest, born between the years 1946 and 1964.